ahmadjamalnasir/VPN-backoffice/README.md

 ✅ User Management with search, filters, and status toggles
 ✅ Admin Users Management with role-based access control
 ✅ Subscription Plans CRUD with validation
-✅ VPN Servers management with location data
+✅ VPN Servers management with complete field support
 ✅ Analytics dashboard with interactive charts
 ✅ System Health monitoring with real-time updates
 ✅ Next.js 14 with App Router and TypeScript